Zuehlke/java-developer-vm/README.md

    is installed, triggers the Chef run for updating the VM, and verifies the VM using a suite of [Serverspec](http://serverspec.org/) tests.
  * the `cookbooks/vm` cookbook, which contains the recipes to be applied to the VM and the tests that come along with it.
-All your specific customizations go in there!

 ## Prerequisites